GeminiDRSoftware/DRAGONSWorkshops/Workshops/BasicDRAGONS-2hr/sphinx/demo_imaging.rst

 The observations are of an extended source, a nearby galaxy.
 The instrument used is NIRI.
 The science sequence is a series of dithers on target with full offset to sky.
-We will create a master dark, a BPM, a master flat, a reduced flux standard, and finally create a calibrated, sky-subtracted stack of the science observations.
+We will create a master dark, a master flat, a reduced flux standard, and finally create a calibrated, sky-subtracted stack of the science observations.